shaheherr/shaheherr/README.md

 - 👋 Hi, I’m Mohammad Shaheer
-- 👀 I’m interested in Machine Learning & Artificial Intelligence
+- 👀 I’m
-- 💞️ I’m looking to collaborate on pythonic projects
+- 💞️ I’m looking to collaborate on data science projects
 - 📫 You can reach me at shaheererror@gmail.com

 <!---